 What This Guide Covers

 The Massachusetts estate recovery landscape underwent its most significant transformation in decades in 2024.
-Chapter 197 of the Acts of 2024 ("An Act to Improve Quality and Oversight of Long-Term Care") was signed by Governor Healey on September 6, 2024, became effective December 5, 2024, and applies retroactively to estates of MassHealth members who died on or after August 1, 2024.
-The reform narrowed Massachusetts estate recovery from a broad regime that previously sought reimbursement for all MassHealth services received after age 55 to the federal-mandated minimum: nursing facility services, home and community-based services, and related hospital and prescription drug services.
-CommonHealth (MassHealth's disability program) coverage and Personal Care Attendant (PCA) services were exempted entirely (federal CMS approval pending as of mid-2025).
+Chapter 197 of the Acts of 2024 (the Long-Term Care Act, "An Act to Improve Quality and Oversight of Long-Term Care") was signed September 6, 2024, became effective December 5, 2024, and applies retroactively to estates of MassHealth members who died on or after August 1, 2024.
+The reform narrowed Massachusetts estate recovery from a broad regime that previously sought reimbursement for all MassHealth services received at age 55 or older down to the federally mandated minimum: nursing facility services, home and community-based services, and related hospital and prescription-drug services.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

 This narrowing is a major win for Massachusetts families.
-Under the old regime, a MassHealth member who received MassHealth Standard coverage for general medical services after age 55, even if they never entered a nursing facility, could leave their family facing a substantial post-death claim.
-Under the new regime, families of members who received only general medical coverage (no LTC) face NO estate recovery at all.
+Under the old regime, a MassHealth member who received MassHealth coverage for general medical services at age 55 or older, even if they never entered a nursing facility, could leave their family facing a substantial post-death claim.
+Under the new regime, families of members who received only general medical coverage and no long-term care face no estate recovery at all.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

-For families whose loved one died before August 1, 2024, the prior broader regime applies, and recovery for general MassHealth services received after age 55 remains in scope.
-For families whose loved one died on or after August 1, 2024, the new narrower regime applies.
+For families whose loved one died before August 1, 2024, the prior broader regime applies, and recovery for general MassHealth services received at age 55 or older remains in scope.
+For families whose loved one died on or after August 1, 2024, the new narrower regime applies.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

 Three additional features of the Massachusetts estate recovery framework distinguish it from peer states and shape what families should expect:

-1. Probate-only recovery.
-Under 130 CMR 515.011, MassHealth recovers from "the member's probate estate" only.
-Property held jointly with rights of survivorship, in tenancy by the entirety, in a properly drafted irrevocable trust, in a beneficiary-designated account (POD/TOD bank, IRAs, life insurance), or as a life estate remainder is generally NOT subject to MassHealth recovery, because such property does not pass through probate.
-Massachusetts has explicitly chosen NOT to adopt the federal "expanded estate" option that 42 USC § 1396p(b)(4)(B) permits, a meaningful protection compared to expanded-recovery states like Iowa or Minnesota.
+Probate-only recovery.
+Under 130 CMR 515.011, MassHealth recovers from the member's probate estate only.
+Property held jointly with rights of survivorship, in tenancy by the entirety, in a properly drafted irrevocable trust, in a beneficiary-designated account (POD/TOD bank account, IRA, or life insurance), or as a life estate remainder is generally not subject to MassHealth recovery, because such property does not pass through probate.
+Federal law lets a state expand its estate definition to non-probate assets, but Massachusetts has chosen not to adopt that expanded-estate option, a meaningful protection that several other states do not extend.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31,Office of the Law Revision Counsel, U.S. House of Representatives. (n.d.).
+42 U.S.C. §1396p(b)(1)(B) — Office of the Law Revision Counsel, U.S. Code (prelim edition). uscode.house.gov.
+Retrieved Aug 3, 2026, from https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1396p&num=0&edition=prelim

-3. Three SJC decisions reshape practice (2017-2023).
-The Massachusetts Supreme Judicial Court has handed down three estate-recovery decisions that every family and elder-law practitioner needs to know:
+Three SJC decisions reshape practice (2017-2023).
+The Massachusetts Supreme Judicial Court (SJC) has handed down three estate-recovery decisions that every family and elder-law practitioner needs to know:malegislature.gov. (n.d.).
+M.G.L. c.
+190B § 3-108 — Massachusetts Uniform Probate Code three-year ultimate time limit / statute of repose (malegislature.gov).
+Retrieved Aug 7, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartII/TitleII/Chapter190B/Section3-108

-• In the Matter of the Estate of Kendall, 486 Mass.
-522 (2020), MassHealth is bound by the Massachusetts Uniform Probate Code's three-year statute of repose under M.G.L. ch.
-190B § 3-108.
-MassHealth cannot pursue claims against estates more than three years after death.
+- In the Matter of the Estate of Kendall, 486 Mass.
+522 (2020), MassHealth is bound by the Massachusetts Uniform Probate Code's three-year statute of repose under M.G.L. c.
+190B § 3-108, so it cannot pursue claims against estates more than three years after death.

 This guide explains how Massachusetts estate recovery works in 2026, what the 2024 reform changed, what assets are and are not subject to recovery, the three caselaw lessons that shape practice, the three hardship waiver categories, the operational mechanics of the MassHealth Estate Recovery Unit, the realistic timeline from death to claim resolution, and what families can do to plan, respond, and protect inheritance.